gingerly-ui/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints all numbers of base 16 in lc
+all possibile combos of single digits